-If your property isn’t level with the back of the pavement and can’t be made level or it’s likely to cause damage to the bottom of vehicles driving onto your property.
-We might have to reject your application.
+We may reject your application if your property isn’t level with the back of the pavement and can’t be made level.
+Also if it’s likely to cause damage to the bottom of vehicles driving onto your property.

 The angle of the road and pavement means a dropped kerb might damage a vehicle

-If the angle of the road (camber) and/or the height of the pavement is so much that it could cause damage to vehicles using the dropped kerb.
+If the angle of the road (camber) and/or the height of the pavement is such that it could cause vehicle damage when using the dropped kerb.
 We might have to reject your application or we may approve it but certain vehicles won’t be able to use the dropped kerb.

 The dropped kerb affects the natural drainage